Prashast09/DaggerMultimodule/README.md

 ~~~

 #### Core Component (Network, Database, SharePref Components)
-- These can be Network, Database, SharePref, etc. They will consist of their own Component + Module ( No Scope ).
+- These can be Network, Database, SharePref, etc. They will consist of their own Component + Module ( Scope - @Singleton ).
 - All dependencies from such components are usually consumed throughout the lifecycle of the application.
 So components are marked @Singleton, such that object is created only once per app lifecycle.
 ~~~
 @Component(modules = [NetworkModule::class])